Celebrating Research Week

 • All applicants must submit an abstract.

-• Those who wish to apply for an oral presentation will also need to submit a 2-page description: PDF only, maximum of 2 single-spaced pages (excluding diagrams/charts/images), detailing project background, techniques and methods, and pertinent results.
+• The symposium research description: PDF only, maximum of 2 single-spaced pages (excluding diagrams/charts/images), detailing project background, techniques and methods, and pertinent results.
 Describe the expected project status in April if the project is currently incomplete.

-• Oral presentation applications require a letter of support from the sponsoring faculty.
-Poster applications require sponsoring faculty approval.
+• Symposium presentation applications require a letter of support from the sponsoring faculty.
+Poster applications and Lightning Talks require sponsoring faculty approval.
 The appropriate request will be sent to the applicant's sponsoring faculty upon submission of the application.

 Judges reviewing the applications will be looking for the following: